X1993/mybatis-default-statements-register/spring-boot-starter-mdsr/DOCUMENT.md

         }
     }
 ```
-    will execute the following SQL
+    will execute the following SQL （don't auto register）
 ```sql
   SELECT `note`,`update_time`,`address`,`create_time`,`name`,`id`,`version` FROM `user` WHERE `id` = 2 and removed = 0;
 ```